hackclub/outernet/README.md

 Nature can serve as great inspiration for technical projects; it can also be uncomfortable and distracting.
 We wanted people to find a balance between exploring the outdoors and coming together to program.

-For Outernet to work as a hackathon, we'd need to provide: space, inspiration, and an end goal.
+For Outernet to work as a hackathon, we needed to provide: space, inspiration, and an end goal.

 ### Creating The Space